 Brinkley Dental is not an expert on allergies of course but we have learned from our patients a few other interesting things over the years.
 If you are allergic to bananas (or even kiwi) for example, you MIGHT also be allergic to latex so it’s probably still a good idea to ask us to use latex free gloves.
 If you are allergic to fish/shellfish, you MIGHT experience a problem with alginate – an ingredient used in some dental offices to help make mold impressions of your teeth.
 (This is often an issue in the orthodontist office.)
 While reactions are extremely rare, a patient with this type of allergy should let the dental team know and then have a discussion about the best form of treatment, deciding together whether to avoid alginate exposure.
 There are other materials that can be used to make impressions and/or laser technology that avoids the whole “impression” process in the first place.
 As well, some dental offices do use impression materials that don’t contain alginate.

 It’s unlikely you might come across any concerns about exposure to peanuts and tree nuts in your Dentist office but again, it’s always a good idea to ask your Dentist about potential exposure to any of your allergens and be sure to disclose your full health history prior to the start of any treatment.
 As we are learning along with our patients – vigilance around potential allergen exposure is the best form of prevention.
-If you have concerns, schedule an appointment today with Brinkley Dental in Brampton.
+If you have concerns, schedule an appointment today with Brinkley Dental, dentist in Brampton.
 We’re family friendly, centrally located on the Brampton/Caledon border and we take your WHOLE health history seriously.
 As always, thanks for reading and remember: “don’t forget to be a BFFwith your mouth and Brush that SMILE!”